cloudsoft/node-with-dynamo/docs/3-sensors.md

 }
 ```

-**Note:** If you are using an AMP deployment with `kubectl` configured, you can replace the `step: shell aws dynamodb ...` entry with two entries, `step: container amazon/aws-cli` and `args: dynamodb ...`.
+> **_NOTE:_** If you are using an AMP deployment with `kubectl` configured, you can replace the `step: shell aws dynamodb ...` entry with two entries, `step: container amazon/aws-cli` and `args: dynamodb ...`.
 The same `env` should be supplied.
 This can be used to run any permitted container.

 ## Data Table Read Capacity Units Sensor